JuliaData/DataFrames.jl/docs/src/man/basics.md

    3 │    49  male        1  own
 ```

-Now, lets have a look on follwogin comparision:

-- we used BenchmarkTools.jl package, which you would need to install to run the test;
-- the `@view` operation is an order of magnitude faster;
-- the `@view` operation allocates much less memory
+As you can see the row and column indexing syntax is exactly the same as for indexing.
+The only difference is that we do not create a new object, but a view into an existing one.

+In order to compare the performance of indexing vs creation of a view let us
+run the following benchmark using the BenchmarkTools.jl package (please install
+it if you want to re-run this comparison):

 ```julia
 julia> using BenchmarkTools

 julia> @btime $german[1:end-1, 1:end-1];
   9.900 μs (44 allocations: 57.56 KiB)

 julia> @btime @view $german[1:end-1, 1:end-1];
   67.332 ns (2 allocations: 32 bytes)
 ```

+As you can see creation of a view is:
+- an order of magnitude faster;
+- allocates much less memory.

+The downside of the view is that:
+- it points to the same memory as its parent (so changing a view changes the parent, which is sometimes undesirable);
+- some operations might be a bit slower (as DataFrames.jl needs to perform a mapping of indices of a view to indices of the parent).

-## Changing the Data Stored in a Data Frame
+### Changing the Data Stored in a Data Frame

-We make a subset of a `german` data frame and store it in `df1` data frame to show how to perform mutating operations.
+In order to show how to perform mutating operations on a data frame we make a subset of a `german` data frame first:

 ```jldoctest dataframe
 julia> df1 = german[1:6, 2:4]